Arsenal21/stripe-payments/stripe-payments/readme.txt

 - You can enable the new SCA compliant checkout by going to the "Advanced Settings Menu" of the plugin then unchecking the "Enable Legacy Checkout API" checkbox.
 - By default it uses the legacy API to ensure that it is a smooth upgrade.
 We don't want your checkout process to be broken after the upgrade.

-Previous versions changelog available in changelog.txt file.
+Older versions changelog available in changelog.txt file.